firstdraft/guides/primary-syntax.md

 In this case, it is saying: "Hey, dummy -- you can't downcase 9, which is a number."
 Fair enough. (`Fixnum` means "integer", as opposed to `Float` which means "decimal number".
 Almost all programming languages use two distinct data types for those two things.)

-You might have noticed by now that when you start typing methods in the dark window on the right, it tries to autocomplete them for you.
-So when you type `"Hello".down`, it suggests `"Hello".downcase`.
-You can accept the suggestion by pressing <kbd>tab</kbd>.

-Why, then, when you typed `9.down` didn't it suggest `9.downcase`?
-In fact, even when you type almost all of it, `9.downcas`, it still doesn't?
-Simply because it looks on the left side of the dot, it sees that the object is a member of the `Fixnum` class, and it knows that there isn't an instruction by that name that is valid for that class.

-And that is precisely what you need to be thinking at all times as you are writing Ruby. **What class of object do I have?** **What methods can I call on this kind of object?**
+At all times as you are writing Ruby, you should be thinking: **What class of object do I have?** **What methods can I call on this kind of object?**

 Alright, so the **primary syntax** in Ruby is very simple -- `object.method`.
 However, here's one small wrinkle: some methods require additional inputs.
 For example, there is a method called `gsub` which we can call on `String`s, which will substitute characters with other characters.
 Try it: